-Some studies show that individuals with moderate to severe Alzheimer’s benefit greatly from the combination therapy of these two drugs, while one recent study showed that donepezil alone was more effective than the combination therapy of donepezil and memantine.
+Some researchers have found that individuals with moderate to severe Alzheimer’s can benefit greatly from the combination therapy of these two drugs, while one recent study showed that donepezil alone was more effective than the combination therapy of donepezil and memantine.
 These types of mixed results demonstrate another difficulty of Alzheimer’s drugs in that some individuals are more responsive than others; there is no one size fits all drug therapy for Alzheimer’s and other types of dementia.
 In addition, it is important to remember that these drugs do not offer a cure, but rather a possible temporary relief from cognitive symptoms.
 Dementia is still a progressive disease, meaning symptoms will continue to get worse with time.
 Nevertheless, while individuals in some of these studies did not benefit from combination therapy, there are others who did.
 Often with a difficult disease like Alzheimer’s, individuals and family members are grateful for any type of relief, even if it is just a temporary decrease in the severity of symptoms.

 Rebecca’s 75-year-old grandfather Robert was diagnosed with dementia over 5 years ago.
 As the disease progressed, Rebecca has notice changes in her grandfather’s ability to participate in simple daily activities.
 Rebecca’s grandfather loved and raised her, so she would hate to not be able to care for him, but she worries that in the coming few months, she may have no other choice but to move him into a memory care ward at a facility.
 She wants him to be able to remain in her home as long as possible before having to seek out a memory care facility, and she decides to bring up her concerns at her grandfather’s next doctor appointment.
 Robert’s physician asks about the different tasks he performed when he began to have problems.
 Rebecca mentions he has begun to have more difficulty tying his shoes as well as finding his way around at the library, the one place he loves most and has visited every Friday since Rebecca was a young girl.
 The physician mentions that adding the drug memantine may help since Robert is already taking Donepezil.
 He tells Rebecca it may help delay the progression of these types of symptoms for about 6 months or more.
 He prescribes the combination med Namzaric to Robert and tells Rebecca to follow up in two months or sooner if her grandfather seems to get worse or has a reaction to the new medication.

 Two months later, Rebecca takes her grandfather back to the doctor and mentions she has noticed a difference.
 Robert seems to be functioning well in his daily activities with the combination med, and she tells the doctor that he has been able to dress himself daily as well as groom himself.
 Rebecca tells the doctor she feels the medication is being well tolerated as well.
-The physician thus refilled the prescription, and Robert was able to remain in his granddaughter’s home for a little over a year before his symptoms really worsened.
+The physician thus refilled the prescription, and Robert was able to remain in his granddaughter’s home for a little over a year before his symptoms became a lot more severe.

 There are times, as the medications are being gradually reduced, when the progression of the disease can be perceived as having caused a considerable decline in cognitive function.
 Alternatively, there are times when it is demonstrated that the medication may have been helpful in alleviating or delaying cognitive symptoms.
 If done properly, with tapering down the dosage, the physician can then easily titrate the medication back up if stopping treatment may have had negative results.
-In the later stages of Alzheimer’s disease, the decision may be made to discontinue medication once the person has reached a level of total dependence and care due to the exacerbation of the symptoms of the disease.
+In the later stages of Alzheimer’s disease, the decision may be made to discontinue medication once the person has reached a level of total dependence and care due to the exacerbation of disease symptoms and deteriorating health.

 Ruth’s Mother’s Treatment Predicament